georgekoki/lame-chopper/README.md

 While the original algorithm was written in python, it was re-written in c++ because the python implementation was too damn slow.

 But what is lame chopper?
-Lame chopper takes any video you feed it, and turns it into a modern work of art.
+Lame chopper takes any video you feed it, and turns it into a modern artpiece.

 The algorithm does the following:
 1. Take the video you give it